vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-external-mutation-free`

-Used to annotate a class method that does not mutate state, either internally or externally of the class's scope.
+Used to annotate a class method that does not mutate state externally of the class's scope.

 ```php
 class E {